achen1738/lanes.gg/README.md

 ## Demo
 ![](lanegif1.gif)
 ## To Do (Currently working on it again!)
 There is a bunch I want to change, I want to eventually use actual frameworks like ReactJS for the front end and NodeJS for the backend.
-I also need a database to store data for each region.
+I also need a database to store data for each region, and I'm going to try to use GraphQL/TSQL.